googleapis/google-cloud-cpp/google/cloud/opentelemetry/quickstart/README.md

 ### Viewing the trace in Cloud Trace

-To find the traces created by this quickstart, we can follow the documentation to [Find and view traces].
+To find the traces created by this quickstart, we can follow the documentation to [Find and explore traces].
 We can open the Cloud Trace UI in the Google Cloud project we supplied to the quickstart.
 We can search using the filter `SpanName:storage::Client` to find any spans created by the GCS client.

 ![Screenshot of the Cloud Trace UI after running this quickstart.](assets/cloud_trace_ui.png)

-For an overview of the Cloud Trace UI, see: [View traces overview].
+For an overview of the Cloud Trace UI, see: [Find and explore traces].

 ## OpenTelemetry Dependency